metric-space-ai/metric/modules/distance/README.md

 **METRIC** framework have one universal metric factory function.
 To specify needed metric the user should only specify a *scale function*, a *reduce function* or a *cost matrix*.
 And of course framework provide the common metrics by name.

-The framework’s metric factory backes the metric, which is than just a function.
+The frameworkï¿½s metric factory backes the metric, which is than just a function.

 ## Examples